Towards a future space-based, highly scalable AI infrastructure system design: Methods

 In the far field, the received signal power ($P_R$) is estimated using the Friis transmission formula for free-space optics:

-Where $P_T$ is the transmitted power (assumed to be 5W from a commercial EDFA), $G_t$ and $G_r$ are the transmitter and receiver antenna gain (both 105.1dB), $\lambda$ is the wavelength (\SI{1.55}{\micro\meter}), $d$ is the inter-satellite distance, $L_{\text{other}}$ captures other losses (3dB).
-The antenna gains correspond to a $\sim$10\,cm diameter telescope.
+Where $P_T$ is the transmitted power (assumed to be 5W from a commercial EDFA), $G_t$ and $G_r$ are the transmitter and receiver antenna gain (both 105.1dB, assuming $\sim$80\% aperture efficiency for a 10\,cm diameter telescope), $\lambda$ is the wavelength (\SI{1.55}{\micro\meter}), $d$ is the inter-satellite distance, $L_{\text{other}}$ captures other losses (-3dB).
 The beam divergence angle ($\theta$) for a diffraction-limited aperture at \SI{1.55}{\micro\meter} is approximately $\theta \approx 1.22\lambda/D \approx 1.22 \times (1.55 \times 10^{-6}\,\text{m}) / 0.1\,\text{m} \approx 18.9\,\mu\text{rad}$.
 To illustrate the power constraints of existing long-range systems, consider a typical LEO-LEO link distance of 5,000\,km.
-At this distance, the beam spot diameter is at least 95 meters, and the best case received power \SI{1.6}{\micro\W}.
+At this distance, the beam spot radius is at least 95 meters, and the best case received power \SI{1.6}{\micro\W}.

 For the short-range, high-bandwidth links central to our spatially multiplexed design, a near-field model provides a useful approximation.
-In a symmetric confocal system where the beam waist is located midway between the two transceivers, the link distance ($L$) for a given beam radius ($a$) at the optics is given by: $L = 2\pi a^2 / \lambda$.
-For example, for a 10\,cm diameter beam at the optic ($a = 5$\,cm), and a wavelength of \SI{1.55}{\micro\meter}, the link distance for this system is approximately 10\,km under best-case conditions (ignoring beam quality, aperture truncation and pointing jitter).
+In a symmetric confocal system where the beam waist is located midway between the two transceivers, the link distance ($L$) for a given beam radius ($a$) at the optics is given by: $L = \pi a^2 / \lambda$.
+For example, for a 10\,cm diameter beam at the optics ($a = 5$\,cm), and a wavelength of \SI{1.55}{\micro\meter}, the link distance for this system is approximately 5\,km under best-case conditions (ignoring beam quality, aperture truncation and pointing jitter).
 This near-field analysis also shows that at kilometer-scale distances, minimum required aperture size for a single link scales with the square root of the distance.
 Consequently, more independent links can be packaged into a fixed total area as the distance decreases, causing the total bandwidth available via spatial multiplexing to scale inversely with distance.